Year

 Beckett Rankine is project managing and supervising the overall restoration, focusing on interior work including surveys, specifications of works, contract management and delivery.
 Longer-term plans include preparations for a future drydocking, an important process in historic ship preservation.

-The first phase of work, awarded to Marine Projects Scotland Ltd, will include:
+The first phase of work, awarded to Marine Projects Scotland Ltd, was completed in 2025 and included:

-The subsequent steps will encompass blasting, structural strengthening, deck repairs and caulking, and rigging maintenance to ensure the vessel’s long-term stability and safety.
+Future conservation activities will encompass blasting, structural strengthening, deck repairs and caulking to ensure the vessel’s long-term stability and safety.